BU-Spark/bu-spark/documentation/code-review/code-review.md

    const message = (age >= 18) ?
 "You are an adult" : "You are not an adult yet";

   ```
-  - See [here](https://axolo.co/blog/p/top-10-code-smells-to-identify-in-pull-requests-with-code-examples) for more examples of code smells
+  - See [here](https://axolo.co/blog/p/top-10-code-smells-to-identify-in-pull-requests-with-code-examples) for more examples of code smells.

 - Common React pitfalls
-  - Elements in a list should have keys
+  - Elements in a list should have keys.
   ```
   export const DatasetsView: React.FC<DatasetsViewProps> = ({ datasets, additionalColumns }) => {
     return (